cicirello/InteractiveBinPacking/assignments/README.md

 well as completing a few follow-up exercises.
 If you are a self-directed learner, go with [assignments/1](1).
 If you are a course instructor, then [assignments/2](2) utilizes the Session Log feature to make it easy for you to validate your students' work.
+See the [full list of available assignments](LIST_OF_ASSIGNMENTS.md) for more details

 ## License for Example Assignments